dingdio/Witcher3-Blender-Tools/README.md

 - tex_uncook_path = repo folder with ALL exported .tga from the game

 All these folders can be the same repo
+Since wcclite.exe has trouble exporting many fbx from the Witcher 3 game I have uploaded my collection of .fbx files along with Redcloth items in .apx format.
+Find them in this folder: [Folder Link](https://mega.nz/folder/GIR3AZBY#I4EEwkl4tjgnIv07f10n0A)